Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Results

 \section{Results}

-Figure \ref{fig:model_performance} provides an aggregated overview of forecasting performance across all experimental configurations and serves as the primary basis for answering the four RQs.
+Figure~\ref{fig:model_performance} provides an aggregated overview of forecasting performance across all experimental configurations and serves as the basis for answering the four research questions (RQs).
 Each column corresponds to one forecasting task, reflecting a different representation of the target variable: raw \textit{Maintained} score forecasting, bucketed \textit{Maintained} score forecasting, trend slope forecasting, and trend type forecasting.
-Within each column, the three boxplots summarize the accuracy distributions achieved by the statistical (VARMA), machine learning (Random Forest), and deep learning (LSTM) models.
+Within each column, the two boxplots summarize the accuracy distributions achieved by the machine learning (Random Forest, RF) and deep learning (Long Short-Term Memory, LSTM) models.
 Each boxplot aggregates results across all training window lengths and forecasting horizons, as well as across twelve temporally shifted sliding-window evaluations to mitigate seasonal effects.
 This enables a comparison of model families and target representations while abstracting from individual parameter choices.
 Details about individual parameters are provided in the replication package~\cite{replication_package}.